Pelosi, D.C. leaders unveil a statue of L’Enfant in Capitol. D.C. sees it as a small step toward statehood.

 Norton first introduced a bill to allow D.C. to have statues in the Capitol like the states in 2002.
 Commissioned by D.C., both statues of Douglass and L’Enfant were initially unveiled in 2008 at the Marion S. Barry Jr. Building, with the hope of one day going to the Capitol.

-The debate over whether to allow D.C.'s statues in the Capitol dragged on for more than a decade, as Republicans opposed allowing D.C. to have equal footing with the states — until finally, in 2013, D.C.'s Douglass statue was installed in Emancipation Hall.
-“Nine years later,” Norton said, “D.C. takes its rightful places among the states in the Capitol," with its second of L’Enfant.
+The debate over whether to allow D.C.'s statues in the Capitol dragged on for more than a decade, as Republicans opposed allowing D.C. to have equal footing with the states — until finally, in 2013, D.C.’s Douglass statue was installed in Emancipation Hall.
+“Nine years later,” Norton said, “D.C. takes its rightful places among the states in the Capitol” with its second statue.

-Norton stressed the importance of L’Enfant’s story in the fight for D.C. statehood, not just in his vision to build D.C. into a regal capital city but in his service in the Revolution.
-L’Enfant, a Frenchman, came to the United States in to serve in the war as an officer in the Army Corps of Engineers, including under George Washington at Valley Forge, and was taken as a prisoner of war by the British in 1780, according to the National Library for the Study of George Washington at Mount Vernon.
+Norton stressed the importance of L’Enfant’s story in the fight for D.C. statehood, not just in his vision to build D.C. into a regal capital city but also in his service in the Revolution.
+L’Enfant, a Frenchman, came to the United States to serve in the war as an officer in the Army Corps of Engineers, including under George Washington at Valley Forge, and was taken as a prisoner of war by the British in 1780, according to the National Library for the Study of George Washington at Mount Vernon.

 In his service, Norton said, he fought to end taxation without representation and for the consent of the governed — the same thing D.C. is fighting for now, she noted.